SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 ```

 In order to run the APP you need the IoT Hub built-in endpoint connection string.
 You can obtain it in the following window:
+As highlighted in green, you need to create a consumer group for the APP, otherwise, it will conflict with other readers such as Azure Time Series Insights implemented in the previous module.

 ![Lab diagram](../images/app-1.png "Header Image")